Maybelline Sky High Mascara Colors: Complete Shade Guide & Review

 Final Verdict

-Maybelline Sky High mascara colors have completely changed my lash game.
-Having seven distinct shades means I can match my mascara to my mood, outfit, or the vibe I’m creating.
-The formula delivers consistent lengthening and separation across every color.
+Maybelline Sky High mascara colors have completely changed my lash game, and after months of real-world testing across Los Angeles, I can say with confidence this is the best drugstore mascara color range available right now.
+Having eight distinct shades means I can match my mascara to my mood, outfit, or the vibe I’m going for — and the formula delivers consistent lengthening and separation across every single color.

-My personal favorites are Cosmic Black for everyday wear in Los Angeles, Burgundy Haze for elevated looks, and True Brown for that natural California girl aesthetic.
-The colored shades have surprised me by being genuinely wearable rather than costume-y.
+My personal top three are Cosmic Black for everyday wear in Los Angeles, Burgundy Haze for elevated looks, and True Brown for that natural California girl aesthetic.
+The colored shades — especially Green Altitude and Blue Mist — have surprised me by being genuinely wearable rather than costume-y.

 At around $12 per tube, you can afford to experiment with multiple shades.
 I recommend starting with one black (Cosmic Black is my pick), one neutral (True Brown), and one colored shade that excites you.
-That gives you versatility without overwhelming your collection.
+That gives you versatility without overwhelming your collection — and keeps your total investment under $40.

 The LA lifestyle demands makeup that photographs well, holds up in sunshine, and transitions from casual to elevated.
-These mascaras check every box.
-Whether you’re shooting content in Venice Beach or attending events in Beverly Hills, there’s a Sky High color that works.
+These mascaras check every single box.
+Whether you’re shooting content in Venice Beach or attending events in Beverly Hills, there’s a Sky High color that works perfectly.

 Which Maybelline Sky High mascara color are you most excited to try?
 Let me know in the comments, and follow @girlnamedjazz for more LA beauty content!